JaxonWright/jaxonwright.com/README.md

 ### Deploying
-Deployment is automatically ran by the Github Action within this repository.
-It will run on any push or pull request for the `master` branch.
+Deployment is automatically ran by Cloudflare Pages when the `master` branch has changes pushed to it.

 ### License